 Wonder Woman’s powers are a result of the blessings she received from the gods (or presumably in the modern version by her divine ancestry), but originally came from her "brain energy" training.
 Her abilities in large part come from her upbringing in the martial society of the Amazons.
 She is one of the most powerful superheroes in the DC universe.

 Her level of super strength (as granted to her by Demeter) is comparable to that of the Earth itself (as this is where she derives her powers).
 She is thus strong on a level with the strongest other DC’s characters including Superman and Captain Marvel.
 Thus, she is capable of lifting/carrying thousands of tons with minimal effort.
-It is generally accepted that she is not as strong as Superman, but that she is one of the few in the same class as he is.
+It is generally accepted that she is vastly stronger then Superman, but that she is one of the few in the higher class then he is.
 Wonder Woman was even able to take on Powergirl in a hand to hand fight while trying to free her from mind-control.
 Wonder Woman and Captain Marvel were an even match when they fought.
 On one occasion she even used her massive strength to move the Earth (though this was under duress and aided by Superman and the Martian Manhunter.)
 With the launch of the new 52 Wonder Woman showed a new strength level while fighting a God, she removes her bracelets and goes into a "berzerker rage" of power, which originally allegorical to a person losing control to their destructive Ego.
 We then find out that Wonder Woman's bracelets are what protects her opponents from her intense power.
 Wonder Woman had a quick match with Supergirl where we found out that they are close in strength, Wonder Woman over powered Supergirl with her bracelets still on.